RionWade/Conveyor-Legend/README.md

 Follow the rhythm to get higher score
 Challenge with your friends.

-Cantact us if you have any problems
+Contact us if you have any problems
 Email : ConveyorLegend@gmail.com